Searching for Fast Astronomical Transients in Archival Photographic Plates: Analysis

 The analysis step also computes radial profiles for each non-matched object, and for a number of stars in its neighborhood ($\sim6$ arcmin), and with peak flux within 0.1 mag of its peak flux.
 It also computes some shape parameters for a fixed isophote, as an attempt to characterize the object's shape (this is still being worked out).

 A filtering step is applied before the output of the analysis step, removing anything that has FWHM and peak flux outside limits specified by user-settable parameters.

 Finally, the display notebook creates visualizations for all surviving non-matched sources, after applying additional filtering based on shape parameters.
 Due to false positives in the SExtractor table for the second plate (when the table doesn't list an entry for a visible but faint object), an additional filter based on aperture photometry is used to reject these (few) false positives.
+A cross-match against the USO and Gaia DR3 catalogs is also done at this step, to reject real stars that somehow managed to survive the analysis to this point.

 The pipeline includes additional steps to collate and summarize results.

 The code in the notebooks exploits the fact laptop computers can provide a significant degree of parallelization (10 processors on a MacBook M1).
 That, on top of significant gains in performance enabled by vectorized operations in the {\it numpy} library \citep{harris2020array}, rendered this project feasible at no cost on a personal laptop computer.